 When Callie Hogan somehow misses her scheduled Megabus to Minneapolis, her mother goes on a crusade to get her a refund.
 But are mom’s efforts helping or hindering this case?
+And how did she miss the Megabus in the first place?

 At the very least I am requesting a full refund of my original ticket, the Uber that I had to take to the Greyhound bus station and my replacement Greyhound ticket.
 Callie Hogan, Minneapolis, Minn.

-Answer: When a customer buys a ticket with a company that is known for its distinct dark blue, double-decker vehicles, it’s reasonable that they will expect that type of bus to appear.
+When a customer buys a ticket with a company that is known for its distinct dark blue, double-decker vehicles, it’s reasonable that they will expect that type of bus to appear.

 You were waiting for that big blue bus to show up, but it never did.